Workplace-based assessment program

 Case-based discussion

 For CBD, you’ll be asked to select a recent clinical case to present to the assessor, including providing clinical notes, relevant investigations or results, and details of referrals or preventive healthcare plans.
-You’ll present cases that you’ve been primarily responsible for and that represent a medium level of complexity, where clinical reasoning may be complicated by uncertainty and/or where decision-making requires consideration of multiple issues.
+You’ll present cases that you’ve been primarily responsible for managing and that represent a medium level of complexity, where clinical reasoning may be complicated by uncertainty and/or where decision-making requires consideration of multiple issues.

 You might highlight aspects of the case for discussion, depending on your self-identified learning needs.
 Sometimes an assessor may request a case with a specific area of focus, particularly if it’s been identified that you need support in that area.